Roche could add to sweetener to land Illumina

 "I do not expect Roche to arrive at that level.
 They would rather walk away," she said, adding her bank, a former Illumina investor, had sold all its shares into the market at around $53 per share on the day of Roche's original offer.

-Illumina shares traded at $51.98, 4.3 percent higher than Wednesday's close by 14:32 p.m.
-British time, reflecting investor expectations that the company could attract a higher bid.
+Illumina shares traded at $51.98, 4.3 percent higher than Wednesday's close by 1432 GMT, reflecting investor expectations that the company could attract a higher bid.
 Roche shares fell 1.5 percent, underperforming a 0.9 percent drop in the European healthcare index. .SXDP.

 PUSHING FOR TALKS